Progress Declassifying Confidentiality Claims to Increase Access to Chemical InformationOn this page:

 Progress on Review of Health and Safety Studies

-The Agency uses this information to carry out a range of activities including prioritizing chemicals for review, conducting risk assessments and taking risk management action if needed.
-This information is equally important to entities outside the Agency including product formulators, manufacturers, state governments, communities and others.
+The Agency uses this information to carry out a range of activities including prioritizing chemicals for review, conducting risk assessments and taking risk management action, if needed.
+This information is equally important to entities outside the Agency including other federal agencies, product formulators, manufacturers, state and tribal governments, communities and others.

-Access to chemical safety information allows a greater understanding of the possible implications of certain chemicals and enables users to make informed chemicals-related decisions.
-Through these efforts, EPA is attempting to make this information available in as timely a manner as possible.
+Access to chemical safety information allows a greater understanding of the possible implications of certain chemicals and enables users to make informed chemical-management related decisions.

 The effort supports both legitimate CBI claims and protecting the public’s right to know about potential risks posed by widely-used chemicals.
-In addition to reviewing existing cases, all new cases containing health and safety data submitted under TSCA that claim the chemical identify as CBI and are chemicals in commerce are being reviewed upon receipt to determine if the claim is appropriate.
+In addition to reviewing existing cases, all new cases containing health and safety studies submitted under TSCA that claim the chemical identity as CBI, and are chemicals in commerce, are being reviewed upon receipt to determine if the claims are appropriate.

 More Information on the Agency's Transparency Initiatives